pprathameshmore/graph-microsoft-365/docs/development.md

 1. Log in as a Global Administrator to the Active Directory Tenant you intend to target/ingest
-1. Visit the [admin consent URL for jupiterone-dev][admin-consent-j1dev]
+1. Visit the [admin consent URL for jupiterone-dev][admin-consent-j1dev] //
+   TODO: fix this link
 1. After being redirected to something like `https://localhost/microsoft-365/install?admin_consent=True&tenant=tenant-id&state=12345`, capture the `tenant` query param